Welcome to the Neural Designer blog!

 This post compares the GPU training speed of these platforms for an approximation benchmark.
 Read more.

-In the context of machine learning, benchmarking is the practice of comparing tools to identify the best performing technogies in the industry.
+In machine learning, benchmarking is used to compare tools and identify the best performing technologies in the industry.

 |14 Sep 2020||Alberto Quesada|

 The procedure used to carry out the learning process in a neural network is called the optimization algorithm.

 The learning problem in neural networks is formulated in terms of the minimization of a loss function.
 Read more.

 An outlier is a data point that is distant from other similar points.
 They may be due to variability in the measurement or may indicate experimental errors.